gunnerdady000/Machine-Learning/README.md

 - 🧮 Calculus 1,2,3(Multivariable)

 ### Languauges
 I primaraly code in C, but most of my Data Structures work was done in C++.
 As for the Machine Learning Course and Computer Architecture I have been using Python.
 I also know ARMv8 pretty well as my Assembly Languauge course was in ARMv8.
-Lastly, I have dabbeled in VHDL as well Java.
+Lastly, I have dabbeled in VHDL and Java.

 [![C](https://i.imgur.com/zINUxVf.png)](https://en.wikipedia.org/wiki/C_(programming_language))
 [![C++](https://i.imgur.com/Ao2P8iG.png)](https://isocpp.org/)